Skip to main content

 How much should I budget for unexpected costs?

-Set aside 10–15% contingency on top of your quoted price.
-With a detailed fixed-price quote, you shouldn't need it—but it's smart planning for any discoveries once walls come down (old wiring, plumbing issues, asbestos in older homes).
+Set aside 10 to 15% contingency on top of your quoted price.
+With a detailed fixed-price quote, you shouldn’t need it, but it’s smart planning for any discoveries once walls come down (old wiring, plumbing issues, asbestos in older homes).

 Can I do some of the work myself to save money?

 Demolition and painting are the most common DIY tasks.
 Be realistic about your skills and time.
-A weekend warrior demo job that takes three days costs you time and may create problems for trades following.
 Anything involving plumbing, gas, or electrical must be done by licensed professionals.

 What’s the average kitchen renovation cost per square metre in Sydney?